bwat47/joplin-copy-as-html/README.md

 - Multimarkdown Table

 > [!note]
-> Mermaid/Math are not supported, they will render as plain text (code).
+> Mermaid/Math are not supported, they will render as plain text.

-### Freehand Drawing/Excalidraw
+### Freehand Drawing/Excalidraw/Drawio

 These plugins embed the drawings as joplin image resources (svg), and the plugin will embed them as base64 as it does other images.